HackmichNet/AzTokenFinder/README.md

 # AzTokenFinder

 Is a small tool to extract JWT (or JWT like looking data) from different processes, like PowerShell, Excel, Word or others.
-The idea was from another tool which I read about on Twitter, but I could not find it anymore.
-Maybe someone could give me a hint.
+The idea was inspired from the blogpost [https://mrd0x.com/stealing-tokens-from-office-applications/](https://mrd0x.com/stealing-tokens-from-office-applications/) from the amazing [@mrd0x](https://twitter.com/mrd0x).

 ```cmd
 AzTokenFinder.exe --help